Archives West Finding Aid

 1: Reviews and Publicity

 This sub-series contains news coverage and promotional materials related to specific publications.
 It includes reviews and press coverage related to McGuane's book tours.
-The bulk of these files focus on McGuane's novel Nobody's Angel, but other works featured in this series include The Cadence of Grass, The Longest Silence, Nothing but Blue Skies, and Some Horses.
+The bulk of these files focus on McGuane's novel Nobody's Angel, but other works featured in this series include The Bushwhacked Piano, the film Missouri Breaks, the film adaptation of 92 in the Shade, Panama, The Cadence of Grass, The Longest Silence, Nothing but Blue Skies, and Some Horses.

-Press coverage in this series overlaps signifiantly with press coverage in Series 4, Sub-series 2: Profiles, Reviews, and Intervies.
+Press coverage in this series overlaps significantly with press coverage in Series 4, Sub-series 2: Profiles, Reviews, and Interviews.
 Some interviews are profiles are included in this sub-series as well, but they are largely associated with the press cycle for the promotion of a specific work.

 |